Marko123-cyber/Time-Series-Forecasting/README.md

 ### 2. Extrapolated Generalization (WH1-WH8 Sites)
 To evaluate **domain transfer**, the best-performing model (Optimized XGBoost) was tested on 8 independent monitoring sites.
 This analysis reveals how soil-type specificity dictates model accuracy.

+> [!NOTE]
+> R² values here reflect **distributional shift** from the training soil type, not shape-prediction failure — see the visual analysis below for the full picture.

 | Monitoring Site | R² Score | RMSE | MAE |
 | :--- | :---: | :---: | :---: |